ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 12. Write a function that accepts two integers and returns the remainder
 ReturnRemainder.cs

+13. A child is running up a staircase with n steps, and can hop either 1, 2, or 3 steps at a time.
+Implement a method to count how many possible ways the child can run up the stairs.
+ClimbingStairs.cs

 ###Stack Puzzles Folder
 1. Reverse a stack
 ReverseStack.cs